microsoft/FHIR-Converter/docs/how-to-guides/use-convert-web-apis.md

 ## Summary

-In this how-to-guide, you learned how to use the FHIR converter APIs against the service endpoint setup in Azure, to be able to perform health data conversions.
+In this how-to-guide, you learned how to use the FHIR converter APIs against the service endpoint set up in Azure, to be able to perform health data conversions.

 To monitor or troubleshoot your service, refer to the following documents: